ADD CONDITION

 Drug Overview

-PO SUM ON MEDICATED OIL is an external analgesic, which means it is a type of medication designed to relieve pain when applied to the skin.
-This medicated oil is used for the temporary relief of minor aches and pains in muscles and joints caused by conditions such as simple backache, arthritis, strains, bruises, and sprains.
+PO SUM ON MEDICATED OIL is an external analgesic designed to provide temporary relief from minor aches and pains in muscles and joints.
+You might find it helpful for conditions such as simple backache, arthritis, strains, bruises, and sprains.
+This product works by soothing discomfort in the affected areas, allowing you to feel more comfortable and active.

 Uses